Coporton/IDM-Activation-Script/README.md

 ### 2. Follow the On-Screen Instructions:
 - Choose an option from the menu:
   - `1` to Download Latest IDM Version.
-  - `2` Clean Previous IDM Registry Entries.
+  - `2` to Activate Internet Download Manager.
-  - `3` to Activate Internet Download Manager.
+  - `3` to Extra FileTypes Extensions.
-  - `4` to Extra FileTypes Extensions.
+  - `4` to Do Everything (2 + 3).
-  - `5` to Do Everything (3 + 4).
+  - `5` Clean Previous IDM Registry Entries.
   - `6` to exit.
-- If you select `5`, the script will copy the necessary files to the appropriate directory and provide feedback on the operation status.
+- If you select `4`, the script will copy the necessary files to the appropriate directory and provide feedback on the operation status.

 ## ✅ **Troubleshooting**